 Jackie is a long-time resident of Nelson County and has promoted awareness of elections through presentations to local service organizations and interaction with the schools, including conducting mock elections and providing voter registration opportunities for high school seniors.

 Jackie graduated from North Carolina Wesleyan College with a B.A. in Political Studies.
 She now resides in Schuyler, Virginia near extended family.
 She has served the community as co-chairman of the Nelson County Relay for Life event and is a past president of the Nelson County Garden Club.

-Dr. Judd Choate is the state elections director for Colorado.
+Dr. Judd Choate has been the state elections director for Colorado since 2009.
+He was President of the National Association of State Election Directors (NASED) in 2016-17 and has served as a member of the Governmental Coordinator Council (GCC) since its inception in 2017.
 Prior to joining the Colorado Department of State, Judd practiced election law at the Denver firm of Kelly Garnsey Hubbell & Lass.
-He also served as a law clerk for Colorado Supreme Court Justice Alex J. Martinez and as a summer clerk for Judge Timothy Tymkovich of the 10th Circuit Court of Appeals.
+He was a law clerk for Colorado Supreme Court Justice Alex J. Martinez and as a summer clerk for Judge Timothy Tymkovich of the 10th Circuit Court of Appeals.